rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: VAEs encode the input data into a latent space, then decode it back to the original space while adding a regularization term to ensure the latent space follows a known distribution (e.g., Gaussian).

+**Cost Function**: The cost function for VAEs includes reconstruction loss and a regularization term (KL divergence) to ensure the latent space follows the desired distribution.

 **Example**: Generating realistic log entries for testing log analysis tools.

 ##### Conditional VAEs (CVAEs)
 **When to Use**: Use CVAEs when you need to generate data conditioned on specific attributes.

 **How It Works**: CVAEs extend VAEs by conditioning the encoder and decoder on additional information, such as class labels or specific features.

+**Cost Function**: The cost function for CVAEs is similar to VAEs but includes the conditioning information in the loss computation.

 **Example**: Creating synthetic malware samples based on different malware families for testing and analysis.